google/automotive-design-compose/docs/_docs/live-update/setup.md

 ---
 title: 'Live Update Setup'
-layout: 'layouts/docs.njk'
-eleventyNavigation:
-  key: Setup
 parent: Live Update
-  order: 1
+nav_order: 1
 ---
 # Set Up Figma Authentication

 This guide walks you through the process of authenticating DesignCompose-enabled apps with Figma.

-## Generate a Figma access token for your Figma account {:#GetFigmaToken}
+## Generate a Figma access token for your Figma account {#GetFigmaToken}

 To configure access to your documents, you need to generate an access token.